massimocaprinali/cloud-foundry-public/goodapp.md

 {:tsResolve: .tsResolve}
 {:tsSymptoms: .tsSymptoms}

-# What makes a good Cloud Foundry application?
+# What makes a good Cloud Foundry app?
 {: #goodapp}

-A modern cloud application, and thusly a Cloud Foundry application, are about some key development facets: Cloud platforms, agile methodology, DevOps, microservices, and continuous delivery.
+A modern cloud app, and thusly a Cloud Foundry app, are about some key development facets: Cloud platforms, agile methodology, DevOps, microservices, and continuous delivery.

 Due to these pieces, you really want to have a Platform-as-a-Service (PaaS) model.
 Although not absolutely required, a PaaS makes things a lot easier.
 Most cloud customers are using or start out with infrastructure-as-a-service (IaaS), which helps abstract their apps from the underlying hardware.
 But PaaS adds an extra layer to abstract the underlying OS, so you can focus entirely on the business logic of your app and not worry about repetative and consumable services that you could easily be engaging instead.

-As part of this, there are two major concepts that come into play: "Cloud-native" applications and "12 Factor Apps".
+As part of this, there are two major concepts that come into play: "Cloud-native" apps and "12 Factor Apps".

 ## Cloud-Native